STOP!! Read this Metadata Info NOW Including Florida Bar Articles and Clerks Resources

 Here is a really simple example of some metadata.. think about an email you receive at work.. when you look at the email you see the senders name and/or email address, your name and/or email address, the data/time, the subject and then the body of the email which might include attachments… When you look at the metadata for the e-mail, you can find out things like what e-mail program you are using (Outlook, Outlook Express, etc), the senders IP address, it can reveal how often you e-mail a person, how often they e-mail you back, and lots of other information… Now, that kind of stuff may not matter to most of us but you need to know it is there….

 So, lets look at another example that I know a lot of people do… taking pictures on your smart phone and sharing them on Facebook or other social sharing sites… Smartphones with have GPS, and newer cameras which are also “smarter” these days, add information to the pictures…. that information can include things like what type of device was used (an iPhone vs. a Canon Camera etc), the name of the file, file size, creation date and other random stuff… but did you know that it may also include your GPS location at the time you took the picture?
 Still taking pictures of your fancy new car parked in front of your house and posted that picture online?
 Awesome, car thieves now know exactly where that car is parked while you are cozy asleep at night… Taking pictures of your adorable children at the park or at school or even in your yard and sharing them with the world?
 I don’t need to even tell you why that’s a bad idea….
+Some websites now strip out this information from pictures you post, but you need to be sure and aware.
 For your iPhone, check out an app called Photo Investigator by Daniel Anderson….
 It’s free and will allow you to view AND remove metadata including GPS information.